BIM & 3DSeptember 15, 20256 min read

 Mobile-First Construction

 Field teams can now access 3D models directly on tablets and phones, enabling real-time issue identification and resolution.
 This reduces rework and improves quality control.
-Mobile BIM access increases field productivity by 35% and reduces design-related rework by 50% through immediate access to current model information.
+Field teams with model access on a phone or tablet typically see meaningful gains in productivity and lower design-related rework, because crews no longer wait for an office round-trip to confirm the latest model state.

 Mobile BIM Use Cases: